 How to wind where to stay

 There are many villages to choose from to be fair!
-My best advice to visit these french villages would be that you take a look on Hotelscombined or Airbnb.
+My best advice to visit these french villages would be that you take a look on Hotelscombined.
 Enter your dates, select “Dordogne” as a region and then exclude all hotels which are in a city.
 I mean, the whole point of coming to this area is to be in a nice village, isn’t it?

 Once you’ve done so, filter by price and find your little oasis.
 I would really recommend to stay far from the big hotels and go try the smaller family run businneses.
 Plenty of Gites, B&B or guesthouses are available online.

 You can also use the map below to find a hotel or apartment.
 Simply use the filters to select the type of accomodation and price range and the move the map to your desired area: